larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 (41:31)
 Yeah, OK, so now now we go for 49.
 It's 49.
 According to my notes,
-49 is a 340 logo turtle
+49 is a 340 Logo turtle
 actually come to think of it,
 this might very well be the supernova turtle.
 OK, yeah, there it is.